kcho9803/DL_and_AdS_CFT/README.md

 Deep Learning & AdS/CFT
 =======================
 Implementation of DL method from (Hashimoto, et al, 2018).
+Descriptions below are summary of (Hashimoto, et al, 2018).
+The figures are generated using the codes in this repo.

 Deep Neural Network Representation of the Scalar Field in AdS Spacetime
 -----------------------